polycube-network/polycube/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Logs**
-If applicable, add screenshots to help explain your problem.
+Please share all the relevant logs, which can help the developers to diagnose the issue.

 **OS and Polycube Version Details (please complete the following information):**
 - OS: [e.g. Ubuntu 18.04 LTS]
 - Version [e.g. 0.1.0-alpha]

 **Additional context**
 Add any other context about the problem here.